 In 1996, we launched the first iteration of our website and transitioned to the fiscal sponsorship of the Utility Consumers’ Action Network.
 This jump into the digital age allowed us to better address the broad needs of the public and track trends in consumer privacy.
 We were also able to expand our reach by delivering educational materials in a more-up-to-date and expedited manner.
-We created an online mechanism to answer individual questions and started tracking data breaches.

 - Electronic Frontier Foundation Pioneer Award

 - Albin Gruhn Consumer Warrior Award (Consumer Federation of California)